grommunio/grommunio-documentation/kb/aliases.rst

 checks for a From line matching myuser@mydomain.at.
 It then looks ahead in the next lines for a To line matching special@destination.com.
-If both conditions are met in that single message header, it rewrites the From header to alias@mydomain.com.
+If both conditions are met in that single message header, it rewrites the From header to alias@mydomain.at.
 If the message is going to any other recipient, no rewriting occurs.

 Of course, this is just an example, there are many possibilities to extend this